Configuration for HTTP/2

 To combine, or not to combine?

-While concatenation (i.e. combining CSS and JS into fewer files) is considered a best practice under HTTP/1, that’s not necessarily the case with HTTP/2.
+While concatenation (i.e. combining JS into fewer files) is considered a best practice under HTTP/1, that’s not necessarily the case with HTTP/2.

 There is ongoing debate as to whether some concatenation, i.e. combining files into small groups is beneficial.
 The real answer is that it may vary from site to site.
-We tend to think that concatenation won’t be as of much benefit on HTTP/2, but you should test the load time of your site with and without these options since results can vary.
+We tend to think that concatenation won’t be as of much benefit on HTTP/2, but you should test the load time of your site with and without this option since results can vary.

 WP Rocket reminds you to not activate file concatenation if your site runs on HTTP/2:

-If your server uses HTTP/1, it’s worth to give them a try.
-Keep in mind, though, that these settings don’t work with all plugins or themes!
-Read more about potential issues and troubleshooting in this article:
+If your server uses HTTP/1, it’s worth to give it a try.
+Keep in mind, though, that this setting doesn’t work with all plugins or themes!

 PageSpeed Insights, Pingdom Tools, or GTmetrix still saying you should combine CSS/JS files?